 Living with lymphoedema can be difficult.
-If you need practical or emotional support, speak to your nurse or GP.
-Your GP can also refer you to a counsellor to help you deal with how you’re feeling.
+If you need support, speak to your nurse or GP.
+You could also refer yourself to an NHS counsellor to help you deal with how you’re feeling.

 Some men with advanced prostate cancer develop a condition called anaemia.
 This is caused by a drop in the number of red blood cells, which means your blood doesn’t carry enough oxygen around the body.
 Anaemia can happen when your bone marrow is damaged – either by the prostate cancer or by treatment such as hormone therapy, chemotherapy or radiotherapy.
 Symptoms include feeling tired or weak, being out of breath and looking pale.

 Sometimes anaemia is caused by not enough iron in your diet.
 You might be more at risk of this if you have problems eating.

 Speak to your doctor or nurse if you have symptoms of anaemia.
 You will have a blood test to check your red blood cell levels.
 Which treatment you’re offered will depend on what’s causing your anaemia.

 Your doctor may recommend you take iron supplements to help with anaemia.
 These can cause bowel problems such as constipation or diarrhoea – see above for ways to manage this.
 If your red blood cell levels are very low, you may need a blood transfusion.
 This can be a quick and effective way of treating anaemia.